Things to do in Puglia on Your Italian Family Holiday

 For children, and parents, exploring these caves provide a day to remember and a wonderful memory of your Italy family holiday.

 It may not be Africa, but it’s the next best thing for kids.
-The Fasano Zoo is one of the biggest in Europe and is a combination of a self drive safari, walk around zoo, and amusement park.
+The Fasano Zoo is something you can’t miss on your Puglia family holiday.
+It is one of the biggest zoo’s in Europe and is a combination of a self drive safari, walk around zoo, and amusement park.